pfilo8/NodeFlow/README.md

 # NodeFlow: Towards End-to-end Flexible Probabilistic Regression on Tabular Data

-This repository contains the code and resources related to the research paper titled **"NodeFlow: Towards End-to-end Flexible Probabilistic Regression on Tabular Data"** by Anonymous Authors.
+This repository contains the code and resources related to the research paper titled **"NodeFlow: Towards End-to-end Flexible Probabilistic Regression on Tabular Data"** by Patryk Wielopolski, Oleksii Furman, and Maciej Zięba.

 ## Abstract